ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/03 - Resources/YouTube/"C Programming Tutorial for Beginners" by FreeCodeCamp.md

 | ./HelloWorld              | Execute the `HelloWorld` program                             |

-I will be following along with a [FreeCodeCamp.org Video on C](https://www.youtube.com/watch?v=KJgsSFOSQv0) For more C Programming checkout [["C Programming Full Course for free" by Bro code]]
+I will be following along with a [FreeCodeCamp.org Video on C](https://www.youtube.com/watch?v=KJgsSFOSQv0) For more C Programming checkout [[WIP - "C Programming Full Course for free" by Bro code]]

 ![FreeCodeCamp](https://www.youtube.com/watch?v=KJgsSFOSQv0)